SUDDEN DESU

 disassemblies・digital archaeology・data preservation

-posted 2016-12-27 by Ryou
+🖉 by Ryou

 The best thing that happened to me in 2016 was finally visiting Japan.
-I've been hugely interested in the language and history of that country for nearly twenty years, but I never had the means of traveling there until this year.
+I’ve been hugely interested in the language and history of that country for nearly two decades, but I never had the means of traveling there until this year.
 To say I was excited would be a gross understatement.
 Though the trip was in October, I began planning the itinerary in March.
 I was wholly focused on the trip and spent very little of my free time on anything unrelated to it.

 As such, other interests like digital archaeology (and by extension, this site) got very little attention.
 There was only one original article published for the entire year on this site.
 That’s quite a drop from the previous year, when I was averaging a couple posts a month.

-There's still plenty of content in the pipeline, though.
+There’s still plenty of content in the pipeline, though.
 I started taking apart fan favorites Donpachi and Dodonpachi way back in May, and have found a bunch of interesting things.
 The article for Donpachi will be published first and is nearly complete.
 It should be posted up in late January.
-Also, I've disassembled Lucky & Wild and found some juicy bits of disabled code, so expect to see that sometime early next year.
-There's also lots of other little things that I need to research further and eventually write about.
+Also, I’ve disassembled Lucky & Wild and found some juicy bits of disabled code, so expect to see that sometime early next year as well.
+There’s also lots of other promising leads that I need to research further and eventually write about.
 I tend to post my findings as they happen on Twitter, so be sure to follow me there for faster updates.
 The website is also due for (another) facelift, as I want to optimize some things, make some changes to the colors and design and update the backend CMS.
 The site is far from dead!

 Here’s to 2017 and another year of disassemblies, data preservation and digitial archaeology!